 "Despise" follows and opens with Gilchrest's acoustic guitar and Fiel's bass laying down a madrigal-like refrain that fades out to be replaced by an almost prog-like interlude with Gilchrest switching to electric guitar, sweeping complex arpeggios over Fiels thrumming bass and Mullins sparse but totally effective percussion.
 The song then shifts up a gear into full on doom territory Fiels bass defiantly holding the middle ground while Gilchrest adds exotic touches of six string colouring and Mullins lays down a solid and pulverising array of percussive power beneath, the guitarist and bassist layering their haunting harmonies above it all.
 The song then goes into out there psych mode in its mid-section with Friels bass emitting all manner of grizzled noises and effects complimented by Gilchrest's swirling dark keyboards and Mullins thunderous drums before diving back into the doom again and taking the song to its conclusion.

-"Take The Blame" sees High Priestess exploring a more stoner doom sound, the band laying down the fuzz hard and thick, the band jamming a sound that that has a distinctly Swedish feel, emulating but not copying those blues flecked grooves that are often the territory of Graveyard and Witchcraft
+"Take The Blame" sees the band exploring a more stoner doom sound, laying down the fuzz hard and thick, the band jamming a sound that that has a distinctly Swedish feel, emulating but not copying those blues flecked grooves that are often the territory of Graveyard and Witchcraft

 Check 'em out .....